xojoc/useragent/README.md

 ```
 go get github.com/xojoc/useragent
 ```
 *useragent* is simple to use.
-Parse a string with [useragent.Parse](http://godoc.org/github.com/xojoc/useragent#Parse) and access the fields of [useragent.UserAgent](http://godoc.org/github.com/xojoc/useragent#UserAgent) for the required information:
+First parse a string with [useragent.Parse](http://godoc.org/github.com/xojoc/useragent#Parse) and then access the fields of [useragent.UserAgent](http://godoc.org/github.com/xojoc/useragent#UserAgent) for the required information:
 ```
 package main